onflow/cadence/docs/language.md

 }
 ```

-Restrictions:
+Emitting events has the following restrictions:

 - Events can only be invoked in an `emit` statement.
   This means events cannot be assigned to variables or used as function parameters.

 - Events can only be emitted from the location in which they are defined.

 ## Transactions